 Unlike other entertainment payroll services on this list, your software may not be included for free in your package.

 While some entertainment payroll companies may require you to fax your paperwork off to your paymaster, Greenslate is pushing the entertainment payroll industry paperless.

 Much like Wrapbook, Greenslate offers a software backend for timecards, email onboarding, and a digital interface so you never have to scramble for a report.

 Entertainment payroll companies can handle everything from paying out your crew to acting as a full-stack HR department.

-For everything else, new companies, like Wrapbook, offer the right blend of software + services to automate the mundane tasks like onboarding, timesheet collection, and hours to gross calculations, while giving you access to a supported paymaster to handle complex scenarios.
+Unlike traditional payroll, Wrapbook is easy to use, fast to wrap, and loved by crews.
+The software automates mundane tasks like onboarding, timecard collection, and hours to gross calculations, while giving you access to a supported paymaster to handle complex scenarios.

 Ultimately, no two entertainment payroll services are alike.
 Each will claim it’s offering you the best deal, but it is worth looking through the nuances of digital payments and the real software (or non-existent software) you will be using before deciding who to ultimately work with.
 If you’re deciding between two options or just have a question about payroll, feel free to reach out.

 Scouting production locations?
 We’re breaking down 10 states with considerable film tax breaks so you can get the most bang for your budget buck.

 Wrapbook's newest resource is our podcast, "On Production," which features experts in the field and tips on how to navigate the production world.
 Check it out!